harjindersandhu/snowBallWebGL/README.md

 ##### A well and examples fully documentation si available here: [Three.js](https://threejs.org)

-### Performances
-It’s not easy to evaluate performances of a system strongly based on hardware design and software optimization.
-It’s only possible make some considerations:
-* Using a MacBook Pro Retina (2,4 GHz Intel Core i5, Intel Iris 1536 MB) and Safari as reference, were observed results below: with 50K, 100K or 150K particles, the frame-rate is always 60.
-The system has good performances as expected.

 ### Introduction
 * A particle-system is a simple representation of a natural phenomena.
 * Our aim is to create a snowfall effect into a snowball.